-Create a database that allows the state to track permanency implemented. outcomes for children receiving child-specific recruitment Database services. created.
-Use data to understand trends, such as the needs of a child needing a permanent resource, the type of permanency achieved, and length to permanence.
-7: Build capacity for DSS-managed crisis stabilization and assessment in and expanding professional foster parenting. nt placements YEAR ACTIVITIES BENCHMARKS February Develop emergency placement funds programs to assist counties Emergency 2024 in securing appropriate placements for children and youth with Placement Fund behavioral health needs. program Allocate funds to local DSS agencies based on the percentage of implemented.
-The contact for the foster care census.
-Bridging Develop metrics to determine utilization of emergency families is placement funds. executed.
-The first Bridging August Enter into contract with Crossnore Communities for Children to Families parent 2024 expand the professional foster parenting or Bridging Families program. will be secured in the eastern part of the Determine the budget or investment into the program. state.
-Secure additional funding sources for sustainability.
+Create a database that allows the state to track permanency outcomes for children receiving child-specific recruitment services. implemented.
+Database created.
+Use data to understand trends, such as the needs of a child needing a permanent resource, the type of permanency achieved, and length to permanence. ': Build capacity for DSS-managed crisis stabilization and assessment in and expanding professional foster parenting. nt placements YEAR ACTIVITIES BENCHMARKS February 2024 Develop emergency placement funds programs to assist counties in securing appropriate placements for children and youth with behavioral health needs.
+Emergency Placement Fund program implemented.
+The contact for Allocate funds to local DSS agencies based on the percentage of the foster care census.
+Develop metrics to determine utilization of emergency placement funds.
+Bridging families is executed.
+The August 2024 Enter into contract with Crossnore Communities for Children to expand the professional foster parenting or Bridging Families program. first Bridging Families parent will be secured in the eastern Determine the budget or investment into the program. part of the Secure additional funding sources for sustainability. state.
 Develop metrics to measure effectiveness of services.
 Develop the Placement First Plus program.
-Describes Finally, Providence of the Pro Administrative policies and December 2024 Finalize licensing requirements and eligibility for services. guidance 2024 Complete the RFP process. developed.
-The Select vendor(s) for Placement First Plus.
-RFP is developed and sent out for bid.
-3: Establish a process for potential foster and adoptive parents to han for public and private agencies that license foster and adoptive pa January Maintain the landing page on NCDHHS website for potential Landing page 2025 foster and adoptive parents. established.
-Review and update the contact information on landing page to ensure accuracy on a quarterly basis.
-Development of
+Administrative December Finalize licensing requirements and eligibility for services. policies and guidance developed.
+The RFP is developed and sent out for bid.
+2024 Complete the RFP process.
+Select vendor(s) for Placement First Plus.